 When Window Collisions Happen

-- Find the Bird.
-If the collision was minor, the bird might be able to fly off right away, or it may move somewhat away from the window.
-If it were stunned, however, it would likely be underneath the window or very close by and may not be moving.
+If the collision was minor, the bird might fly off right away, or it may move somewhat away from the window.
+If it were stunned, however, it would likely be underneath the window or very close by and may not be alert or moving.

-- Observe the Bird Closely.
-Before handling the bird, watch it closely to see how it reacts.
+Before handling the bird, watch closely to see how it reacts.
 Many stunned birds will sit quietly as they recover, perhaps with their wings slightly drooped, and if they are in a safe area, they do not need to be moved.
 If the bird is unconscious or thrashing about, however, it may need additional care.

-- Keep the Bird Safe.
 If the bird appears just to be stunned, put it in a safe, sheltered place.
 If possible, leave the bird in the area where the collision occurred, but if the area is not safe from predators, put the bird in a small box or paper bag.
 The box or bag should be large enough that the bird can spread its wings, and it may be lined with newspapers or a clean rag.
-Gently close the box or bag and keep it in a quiet, warm spot as the bird recovers.
+Loosely close the box while still ensuring the bird has plenty of air circulation, and keep the box in a quiet, warm spot as the bird recovers.

-- Give the Bird Recovery Time.
-Depending on the severity of the impact, it may take just a few minutes or up to two hours for a bird to recover.
-During that time it should be stimulated as little as possible—do not open the box or bag to check its condition, and do not poke or prod the bird to try and get a response.
+Depending on the severity of the impact, it may take just a few minutes or up to 2-3 hours for a bird to recover, and during that time it should be stimulated as little as possible.
+Do not open the box or bag to check the birds' condition, and do not poke or prod the bird to try and get a response.
 Instead, listen for it to begin moving around, which will be the best sign of its recovery.
-If, after two hours, the bird is showing no signs of recovery, it should be taken to a wildlife rehabilitator even if there are no other injuries visible.
+If the bird is showing no signs of recovery after 2-3 hours, it should be taken to a wildlife rehabilitator even if there are no other injuries visible.

-- Release the Bird.
 Once the bird begins to move and show more activity, it should be returned to its environment.
-Take the box or bag outdoors and gently open it in the same area where the collision occurred so the bird can easily get its bearings.
+Take the box outdoors and gently open it in the same area where the collision occurred so the bird can easily get its bearings.
 The bird should fly out fairly quickly, but it may not fly far as it adjusts to the surroundings.
 If it is not safe to release the bird in the same area, take it to the closest similar habitat where it will find good food, fresh water, and safe shelter.